 At a rally organized for the night of December 3rd, Maya Little called on graduate student teaching assistants to strike, withholding final grades until the University withdrew its proposal.95 Following Little’s call, dozens of teaching assistants pledged to withhold final grades during the exam period, and thousands of students, alumni, faculty, and staff signed onto petitions, letters, and statements that urged the Board of Governors to reject the proposal.
 In a widely publicized statement written by alumni-student athletes, many of them former members of the men’s basketball team, alumni wrote “Black students and faculty are often used by the university as ‘accessories.’
 We were a part of that sacrifice and branding.
 We helped to tell the story that Carolina is the ‘University of the People.’
 We love UNC but now also feel a disconnect from an institution that was unwilling to listen to students and faculty who asked for Silent Sam to be permanently removed from campus.”96 After just two weeks of organizing, the newly formed #StrikeDownSam Anti-Racist Coalition had galvanized the University community into action against the proposal, and at their meeting later that December, the Board of Governors rejected the proposal, though stated its prohibitive costs, rather than its anti-Black objectives, as the determining issue in their vote.

 On January 14, 2019, Chancellor Carol Folt announced in a letter to the University community that she planned to resign effective in May 2019 and would remove the remaining portion of the Confederate Monument immediately, explaining that its continued presence on the campus posed a “continuing threat both to the personal safety and well-being of our community.”97 That evening, workers dismantled the plinth and began removing the brick foundation that the monument had stood on for over a century.
 By the afternoon of January 17th, the ground where the Confederate Monument had once been located was covered with straw and grass seed.
-The Board of Governors rejected Folt’s timeline for resignation, forcing Folt to leave by January 31st, a punitive decision meant to penalize Folt for her “draconian action” regarding the removal of the monument.98 At the time of this writing, a new proposal for the future of the Confederate Monument is still due to the Board of Governors by March 15, 2019, though it will be created by a new interim chancellor.99
+The Board of Governors rejected Folt’s timeline for resignation, forcing Folt to leave by January 31st, a punitive decision meant to penalize Folt for her “draconian action” regarding the removal of the monument.98 At the time of this writing, a new proposal for the future of the Confederate Monument is still due to the Board of Governors by May 20, 2019, created by the new interim chancellor, Kevin Guskiewicz.99

 Legacy of the Unsung Founders Memorial and the Confederate Monument